pawelka/sofarsolar_esp_rs485_logger/README.md

 ## Configuration
 Solution uses IotWebConf library, so after uploading image and switching ESP to boot mode, you should see access point to which you can connect and configure your ESP RS485 logger.

-Default IP 192.168.4.1
+Default IP: 192.168.4.1

+After first configuration, you will need login and password to access configuration:

-Username: admin
+*Username* is admin

-Password: sofarsolar2mqtt
+*Password* is set during first configuration ("AP password")

 All available parameters are on screen below: